MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-predictive-lead-scoring.md

 > [!div class="mx-imgBorder"]
 > ![Configuration page](media/si-admin-predictive-lead-scoring-configuration-page.png "Configuration page")

-Typically<!--Is this the right word?
-It sounds a bit unsure.-->, the configuration page is organized into the following sections:
+The configuration page is organized into the following sections:

 - [Select a model](#select-model)
 - [Actions you can perform on the model](#actions-you-can-perform-on-the-model)